About The New Nicotine Alliance

-The New Nicotine Alliance Australia is a not for profit organisation working towards improving public health through a greater understanding of risk-reduced nicotine products and their uses.
-It receives no funding from tobacco, e-cigarette or pharmaceutical companies or their affiliates.
+The New Nicotine Alliance Australia is a registered not-for-profit organisation, working towards improving public health through a greater understanding of risk-reduced nicotine products and their uses.

 Not just another method of quitting, but smoking made obsolete.
 A public health revolution that saves a billion lives.
 A revolution in the way nicotine is viewed, not as an addiction leading to death, but a mild recreational stimulant that should be regulated according to its minor risks.